qiyi/llt/README.md

 # llt
-LLT Framework for Java Integration Tests
+LLT is a integration test framework for spring apps.